Smith v. California

 Smith v.
 California, 361 U.S. 147 (1959), was a U.S. Supreme Court case upholding the freedom of the press.
 The decision deemed unconstitutional a city ordinance that made one in possession of obscene books criminally liable because it did not require proof that one had knowledge of the book's content, and thus violated the freedom of the press guaranteed in the First Amendment.
 Smith v.
 California continued the Supreme Court precedent of ruling that questions of freedom of expression were protected by the Due Process Clause of the Fourteenth Amendment from invasion by state action.
 It also established that in order for one to be criminally liable for possession of obscene material, there must be proof of one's knowledge of the material.
+It described that by requiring booksellers to know the contents of all of the books that they sell, this would lead to the government compelling booksellers to self-censor thereby restricting the public's access to books which the State could not constitutionally suppress directly.

 Background

 Historical context

 In the 1950s, many cases that dealt with freedom of expression came to the Supreme Court.
 The social and cultural effects of the Cold War had infringed upon, if not taken away, many of these freedoms, as all kinds of literature and other forms of expression were being carefully monitored.
-The era saw the rise of McCarthyism, where techniques as undemocratic as guilt by association, indiscriminant violation of privacy and unsupported accusations were used to censor the general population.
+The era saw the rise of McCarthyism, where techniques as undemocratic as guilt by association, indiscriminate violation of privacy and unsupported accusations were used to censor the general population.
 It also saw the beginnings of the similar HUAC, or House Un-American Activities Committee, which carried out thousands of investigations into potentially communist activity in America.
 Many of its methods were highly unconstitutional, and the HUAC was responsible for the creation of the Hollywood blacklist.
 The material in question in Smith v.
 California did not have to do with matters of foreign affairs, but with obscenity.
 The outcome of Smith v.
 California was one that further supported the protection of freedom of the press guaranteed in the constitution.
 This trend in Supreme Court decisions would influence the coming Civil Rights Movement.